jjasferreira/hangman-socket-cpp/README.md

 ```

 If you wish to change the set of words being used, you can edit them manually.
 However, be aware that every hint associated with a word must have its own image file in the `server/images`.
-The defaut port being used for the UDP and TCP sockets is `58092`.
-To use a custom port for communincation, use the `-p` flag and specify it in the _gsPort_ field.
+The default port being used for the UDP and TCP sockets is `58092`.
+To use a custom port for communication, use the `-p` flag and specify it in the _gsPort_ field.
 To operate the **Game Server** in verbose mode (i.e. to have the **Player** requests being printed to the terminal), make use of the flag `-v`.

 3. You can execute the **Player** by running: